SuperAuguste/zig-patterns/README.md

 ## Examples

 All examples are annotated with comments.
+Recommendations regarding when to use the pattern shown in an example are located at the bottom of the file.

 ### `@fieldParentPtr`